|The street lies beneath modern|

 When the bubonic plague hit in 1645 this street was ravaged.
 Families that had a sick person in their homes had an “X” chalked on their door.
 Food was dropped off on their doorstep.
 No contact was allowed for six weeks--except for the plague doctor-- * until the ill person either died or recovered.
-When possible the ill were moved to a plague hospital.
+When possible the stricken were moved to a plague hospital.

 Many years after this outbreak when no one lived in Mary King’s Close it was walled up and closed for the next 100 years. ** But the street had so many dark mysteries connected to it that a myth started to circulate that the Close had actually been walled up during the plague outbreak and that many people who were ill were closed within its walls.
-To the chagrin of many this myth still persists today.
+To the chagrin of residents of Edinburgh this myth still persists today.

 Because this street was walled up it is well preserved.
 The visitor today--250 years later-- can still see the original buildings and layout.

 * These plague doctors visited the sick person’s home wearing a bird outfit.
 The beak filled with herbs was used to lance the ill person’s sores.

 ** The Close is one of the underground streets in Edinburgh that were buried to make room for modernization.
 It lies beneath the City Chambers.